International Day of the Girl Child 2023 – History, Theme, Facts & More

 International Girl Child Day Activities

 You can support the mission of International Day of the Girl Child by posting true stories about any of the issues and challenges faced by girls everywhere, as well as their non-glorified contributions, achievements, and contributions.
-These stories can be of girls you know, or even yourself!
-Share stories of inspiring young girls or women-led organisations developing innovative products and services, or spearheading efforts towards bringing about positive social change.
+These stories can be of girls you know or even yourself!
+Share stories of inspiring young girls or women-led organisations developing innovative products and services or spearheading efforts toward bringing about positive social change.

 2. Make the girls around you feel special!